catseye/NaNoGenLab/wikimedia-illustrations/README.md

     such as `PD_Gutenberg` or `PD-Art_(PD-Japan)`, and write that list of URLs to an index file.
 *   Select _n_ images randomly from that index and download them.
+*   Convert them to PNGs and resize any that are wider than 400 pixels downward
-*   (TODO) Inject those images as illustrations in a given text.
+*   Inject those images as illustrations in a given text.

 Observations
 ------------